BielRoig/hfeb-guide/content/docs/matchup-spread/mono-black.md

 > Four lands and three spells.

-Or, more generally, hands with a good distribution of lands and spells, can be better than explosive but fragile hands.
+Or, more generally, hands with a good distribution of lands and *removals*, can be better than explosive but fragile hands.

 The idea is to accept that the game can come down to the top of the deck.
 It isn't the kind of game you always want to play, but against Mono Black it can be one of the best ways to avoid losing immediately to the first discard.

-If your hand has enough mana, some useful spells, and the chance to draw a strong piece later, you're still in the game.
-If instead you mulligan too aggressively and lose the only payoff to discard, you risk not really getting to play.

 ## The Midrange Plan